Why Should You Seek Out Seminal Works?

 A literature review evaluates existing published works, indicating that the materials included are somewhat enduring and potentially have been through a peer-review process to ensure their credibility and scholarly contribution.
 If you cannot find a review that fits your needs within the Annual Reviews database (immediately below), try searching for others using the article indexes listed a bit further down.

 Annual Reviews is a nonprofit organization whose mission is to provide the worldwide scientific community with a useful and intelligent synthesis of the primary research literature for a broad spectrum of scientific disciplines.
 The database offers comprehensive, timely collections of critical reviews written by leading scientists.
-Volumes are focused on disciplines including psychology, developmental psychology, and sociology, among many other fields. - PsycInfo (APA)
+Volumes are focused on disciplines including psychology, developmental psychology, and sociology, among many other fields.
+Bonus: See their article collection on advances and challenges in education.

 This premier database in psychology provides systematic coverage of the psychological literature from the 1800s to the present, including educational psychology.
 Tip: Use the "Methodology" refinement option to select literature reviews.